bioconnector/2015-03-05-uvasom/lessons/shell/shell-intro.md

 ---

 Make sure we're in the right place for the next set of the lessons.
-We want to be in the rnaseq data directory (`workshops/lessons/intro-r/data`).
+We want to be in the intro-r data directory (`workshops/lessons/intro-r/data`).
 Check if you're there with `pwd` and if not navigate there.
 One way to do that would be

 ```bash
 cd ~/workshops/lessons/intro-r/data